 The convergence test for the momentum drift force and moment is used to ensure accurate integration of the momentum flux in the far field.
 This integration is performed recursively, increasing the number of azimuthal integration points by factors of 2.
-Convergence is achieved when the difference between two successive iterations, in each of the three components Dx,Dy,Mz, is less than a prescribed tolerance $TOL=10^{-4}$ .
+Convergence is achieved when the difference between two successive iterations, in each of the three components Dx,Dy,Mz, is less than a prescribed tolerance TOL=10-4.
 If the component is less than one in absolute value, absolute differences are used, otherwise relative differences are used.
 The maximum number of iterations is controlled by the parameter MAXMIT in the configuration files.
-(With the default value MAXMIT=8 the maximum number of integration ordinates is $2^8 = 256$ .)
+(With the default value MAXMIT=8 the maximum number of integration ordinates is $2^8 = 256$.)
 When necessary this parameter can be increased, but it should be noted that this increases the computational time exponentially when the mean drift force and moment are evaluated from Option 8.

-Since the components of the mean drift force are nondimensionalized by ULEN, and the moment by ULEN, convergence can also be affected by the choice of ULEN in the GDF file.
+Since the components of the mean drift force are nondimensionalized by ULEN, and the moment by ULEN2, convergence can also be affected by the choice of ULEN in the GDF file.
 If ULEN is much smaller than the physical length scale of the body it will not affect the convergence tests, and vice versa.
 Another point to note is that some components of the force and moment may be relatively small, and of little practical importance, whereas they may affect the convergence test.
 When in doubt about situations where the warning message occurs, it may be advisable to increase MAXMIT by 1 or 2 units and compare the resulting outputs manually.

-In the file WAMITLOG.TXT all points on the body surface where the magnitude of the nondimensional fluid velocity is greater than VMAXOPT9, during the evaluation of the mean drift force and moment from pressure integration on the body surface.
-In this case, if VMAXOPT9≥0, data is output including the body index, panel or patch index, location of the point in dimensional body coordinates, and magnitude of the fluid velocity.
+Starting in Version 7.0, an option can be used to issue a warning message and to output in the file wamitlog.txt all points on the body surface where the magnitude of the nondimensional fluid velocity is greater than VMAXOPT9, during the evaluation of the mean drift force and moment from pressure integration on the body surface.
+In this case, if VMAXOPT9>0, data is output including the body index, panel or patch index, location of the point in dimensional body coordinates, and magnitude of the fluid velocity.
 The parameter VMAXOPT9 may be included in the configuration file (cfg), as explained in Section 3.7.
 The default value VMAXOPT9=-1.0 is assigned if there is no input, with the result that the above warning and outputs are not included.
 This option can only be used if IOPTN(9)>0 in the Force Control File.
 This option can be used to identify points where the representation of the body geometry is deficient in such a way that the evaluation of the fluid velocity is non-physical.
 In general the fluid velocity should be of order of magnitude one, or smaller, on the body surface, and values which are much greater than this may be due to either sharp corners (which are physically correct) or defects in the representation of the body geometry (which are not physically correct).
 This option should be used with care, to avoid excessive outputs.
 If VMAXOPT9=0.0, every integration point will be output, for all wave periods, heading angles, and symmetry planes of the body.